 Here’s where to learn more and how to transfer your pension.

-It’s unlikely these will affect you, and you’ll probably know if they do – but they’re worth considering when planning your savings.
+It’s unlikely these will affect you, and you’ll probably know if it does – but it's worth considering when planning your savings.
 And if you are going to pay in a bit too much, that’s where an ISA can come in very handy.

 Here’s a quick recap of the pros and cons of pensions: